vmware-archive/simple-hive/README.md

 At the time of writing, interestingly enough, the _service broker API_ is about [to be standardized](https://www.openservicebrokerapi.org/).
 See another example of a service broker [here](https://github.com/spring-cloud-samples/cloudfoundry-service-broker/tree/master/src/main/java/org/springframework/cloud/servicebroker/mongodb).
 Furthermore, it is worth pointing out that the service broker is a very powerful abstraction.
 It is certainly not limited to the case of databases.
-For example, it could just as well manage test accounts in your payment providers sandbox.
+For example, it could just as well manage test accounts in your payment providers' sandbox.

 There's [a framework](https://github.com/spring-cloud/spring-cloud-cloudfoundry-service-broker) for implementing brokers in Java with Spring.
 It will greatly simplify your efforts.
-What you will get is a Spring Boot app that you can deploy to your Cloud Foundry.
-However, there are other ways to achieve the same goal, with [Ruby](https://github.com/cloudfoundry-samples/github-service-broker-ruby) for instance.
+What you will get is a Spring Boot app that you can deploy to your CF. However, there are other ways to achieve the same goal, with [Ruby](https://github.com/cloudfoundry-samples/github-service-broker-ruby) for instance.

 There is a [deployment script](broker/deploy.sh) for the Simple Hive service broker.